 Failure is a crucial step in anyone's life, including in students' life after graduation.
 Overcoming it is not simple, but it is certainly not impossible either.

 Take the time to discover who you are as a person.
 The question doesn't have to be answered within a few minutes or overnight.
 Let it sit for a while and ponder the question: Who are you?
 When you begin answering, you will find clarity in who you are and what you truly want.

 Career expert Ashley Stahl, in her TED talk, talks about the need to do a self-audit .
 More specifically, she encourages everyone to ask themselves the questions:

 - What do you know that you wish you didn't know?

 Acknowledging Your Strengths

-When it comes to failure, you tend to reflect and see what it is you did wrong.
+When it comes to failure, you tend to reflect and see what you did wrong.
 Another way to work around it is to evaluate what you can do right.
-Note down your skills, look for things you are passionate about, and acknowledge the challenges you are able to solve.
+Note down your skills, look for things you are passionate about, and acknowledge the challenges you can solve.

-Ashley Stahl advises to follow your freedom, where she calls for everyone to pay attention to what feels good to them as a means of setting themselves free.
-Start by noting down all your ideas and ask for feedback on them from your body’s reaction to them:
+Ashley Stahl advises following your freedom, where she calls for everyone to pay attention to what feels good to them as a means of setting themselves free.
+Start by noting down all your ideas and ask for feedback on them from your body's reaction to them:

-- Does your idea bring you joy or fear?
+- Do your thoughts bring you joy or fear?

 - Do you feel expansion or contraction?